Effective Date: December 20, 2022

-184.108.40.206 Centers may consider naming meeting rooms or libraries after persons making significant contributions to NASA.
+184.108.40.206 Consistent with the considerations of paragraph 220.127.116.11, that the proposed name reflects NASA's commitment to inclusion, Centers may consider naming meeting rooms, libraries, or other special purpose facilities within a building or structure after persons making significant contributions to NASA, for example.
 Alternatively, Centers may establish a memorial grove of trees or a memorial area, such as a reception area in which a plaque is dedicated to persons who have provided extraordinary service.
-These requests also shall be submitted to the Director, FRED, for approval.
+All requests shall be submitted to the Director, FRED, for approval.

 4.9.2 Public Property and Public Buildings (Other Than Schools)

-22.214.171.124 Communities and cities often request concurrence to name public buildings in honor of astronauts, including the crew of Columbia.
-If requests are received to name a building for a person, living or deceased, Center Directors and the Director of JPL (an FFRDC) shall submit requests to the Director, FRED, that include the proposed name and all related background information, including coordination of the naming with the cognizant Associate Administrator.
+188.8.131.52 Communities and cities often request concurrence to name public buildings in honor of astronauts, including the crew of Columbia.
+If requests are received to name a building for a person living or deceased, Center Directors and the Director of JPL(an FFRDC) shall submit requests to the Director, FRED, that include the proposed name and all related background information, including coordination of the naming with the cognizant Associate Administrator.

-126.96.36.199 For requests to name NASA-owned buildings, streets, or other property and requests to name public property and buildings (other than schools) for NASA personnel, the Director, FRED, shall coordinate the proposal with appropriate Headquarters organizations, and inform the Center of final action in each case.
+184.108.40.206 For requests to name NASA-owned buildings, streets, or other property and requests to name public property and buildings (other than schools) for NASA personnel, the Director, FRED, shall coordinate the proposal with appropriate Headquarters organizations and inform the Center of the final action in each case.

-188.8.131.52 Communities and cities often request concurrence to name public schools in honor of fallen astronauts.
-The NASA Headquarters Office of Education has the authority and responsibility to process requests to name schools.
+220.127.116.11 Communities and cities often request concurrence to name public schools in honor of fallen astronauts.
+The NASA Headquarters Office of STEM Engagement has the authority and responsibility to process requests to name schools.
 Points of contact have been established at each NASA Center.
 All school naming requests will be referred to the appropriate Center point of contact, who will track the request to completion.

-184.108.40.206 Center Directors and the Director of JPL (an FFRDC) shall submit requests for naming schools to the Office of Education with a copy to FRED.
+18.104.22.168 Center Directors and the Director of JPL (an FFRDC) shall submit requests for naming schools to the Office of STEM Engagement with a copy to FRED.

 4.10.1 Scoring Rules